etesync/server/README.md

 That's it!

 Now all that's left is to open the EteSync app, add an account, and set your custom server address under the "advance" section.

+# Supporting EteSync

+Please consider registering an account even if you self-host in order to support the development of EteSync, or help by spreading the word.